 Homozygous: containing two copies of the same allele for a particular trait, located at similar positions (loci) on paired chromosomes.

 In a diploid organism, there are two sets of chromosomes.
-One of the sets comes from the mother and the other set from the father.
+One of the sets comes from the biological mother and the other set from the biological father.
 Each maternal chromosome has a corresponding paternal chromosome to match with based on their loci.
 When the loci in the matching chromosomes bear the same alleles, it is described as homozygous.
 When the loci only contain one of the alleles, it is described as heterozygous.